Two Talented Bastids: Plot summary

 When Laird and Butch awaken, the woman is gone and has been replaced by a young man.
 He explains that he is an alien collecting souvenirs of human civilization, which he claims will be gone within a century.
 As thanks for saving the woman, "Ylla", the young man gives them a small gray case, which he describes as "a way to use what you are not using", noting that "nothing can give you what isn't already there."
 After the young man leaves, Laird and Butch each blow on the case, which opens to emit a mint-scented air.
 The next day, Butch awakens and produces a high-quality drawing of the alien, while Laird awakens with the inspiration for a story.
 Leaving the case behind in the cabin, the two men return home and go on to success.

 After reading the story, Mark visits the by-now abandoned cabin, on which Laird has paid property taxes in advance up to 2050.
 Finding the gray case, Mark recalls his daydreams of becoming a famous pianist.
-He blows on the case, but it does not open, suggesting that Mark - unlike Laird and Butch - does not have inherent talent.
+He blows on the case, but it does not open, suggesting that Mark - unlike Laird and Butch - does not have inherent untapped talent.
 He returns to his life, reflecting, "It's all right to want what you can't have.
 You learn to live with it.
 I tell myself that, and mostly I believe it."